Bristol Harbour: Warehouses

-The Arnolfini art gallery occupies Bush House, a 19th-century Grade II* listed tea warehouse. and the Watershed Media Centre occupies another disused warehouse.
+The Arnolfini art gallery occupies Bush House, a 19th-century Grade II* listed tea warehouse, and the Watershed Media Centre occupies another disused warehouse.

 20th century improvements

 In 1908, the Royal Edward Dock was built in Avonmouth and in 1972 the large deep water Royal Portbury Dock was constructed on the opposite side of the mouth of the Avon, making the Bristol City Docks in the floating harbour redundant as a freight dock.
+However, the city centre docks continued to be used for smaller trading ships until the early 1970s, despite suffering significant damage to its infrastructure during the Bristol Blitz.

 In 1977 Charles Hill & Sons, the last shipbuilder at the Albion Yard, closed after delivering the 1,541 tonne beer tanker Miranda Guinness.
 Part of the yard reopened in 1980 when Abels Shipbuilders began operating.
-It produce a steady stream of small ferries, survey vessels, tugs and other craft before going out of business in 2006.
+It produced a steady stream of small ferries, survey vessels, tugs and other craft before going out of business in 2006.

 Amey Roadstone (formerly T R Brown and Holms Sand & Gravel) sand dredgers worked from Poole's Wharf in Hotwells until 1991.
 Occasionally coastal trading vessels enter the Cumberland Basin to be loaded with large steel silos manufactured by Braby Ltd at their nearby Ashton Gate works.

 The old Junction Lock swing bridge is powered by water pressure from the Underfall Yard hydraulic engine house at 750 psi.
 The new Plimsoll Bridge, completed in 1965, has a more modern electro-hydraulic system using oil at a pressure of 4480 psi.